 - Physical or mental restoration

 - Job readiness, placement, and retention services

 Low Vision Services

 Low vision exams and devices can be expensive.
-In some cases, VR can help eligible consumers with the costs of needed exams and devices.
+VR may be able to help with the cost of exams and tools you need.

 Orientation and Mobility Training

 Orientation and mobility (O&M) skills have to do with the ability of a B/LV person to get around safely and confidently.
 Orientation is a person's sense of where they are in space and how a person finds their way to a destination.
 It includes understanding directionality (north, south, east, and west) and the details of a place.
 Orientation answers the questions, “Where am I?”, “Where am I going?”, and “How am I going to get there?”